Why digital privacy matters even more in 2021

 And while that reasoning on the surface may make a bit of sense, it can be uninformed and dangerous.
 In a nutshell, here’s why:

-- Our behavior changes for the worse when we know we are being watched.
+- Our behaviour changes for the worse when we know we are being watched.

 - Anything collected about us has the potential to be leaked, breached, or hacked (including credit card info and passwords).